flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 Just copy the whole `/usr/share/doc/packages/kiwi/examples/suse-13.1/suse-docker-container` directory to another location and make your changes.

-The heart of the whole container is the `config.xml` file:
+The heart of the whole image is the `config.xml` file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>